-The danger of impostor syndrome is that it is often associated with depression and anxiety and affects job performance, job satisfaction, and burnout.
+The danger of imposter syndrome is that it is often associated with depression and anxiety and affects job performance, job satisfaction, and burnout.
 It can become a vicious cycle: the person self-sabotages by choking when presenting publicly or by avoiding social gatherings with people they admire.
 Or maybe they decide against applying for new positions or facing new challenges.
-Fearing failure, the person avoids risks, leading to a self-fulfilling prophecy.
-Their worst fears are confirmed when they fail to meet their own and others’ expectations.
+Fearing failure, the person avoids risks, leading to a self-fulfilling prophecy.2 Their worst fears are confirmed when they fail to meet their own and others’ expectations.

 When I first joined the University of Houston Graduate College of Social Work as an assistant professor, I would prepare for a class, gather my nerve, and teach.
 At the time, college faculty were expected to know how to teach, so it was trial by fire.